 - A normal volume of the muscles, which appear less dense, with loss of substance related to a massive fatty infiltration

 In neurogenic atrophy, the muscle volume decreases, but the density of tissue remains normal.

 MRI examination also shows a similar selective and marked fatty involvement of the paravertebral muscles.
 Also noted are the rarefaction of muscles fasciculi.

 The laboratory studies are usually normal.
 Serum creatine kinase concentration is increased in some cases

 No immunologic abnormalities are found.
 Electromyography findings reveal a low amplitude pattern

 There is no specific drug treatment for primary bent spine syndrome.
 The treatment includes symptomatic treatment for back pain, treatment of osteoporosis in elderly to prevent osteoporotic vertebral fractures.
-Good nutrition, weight control, physiotherapy, massage, exercises and passive motion are an important part of the general management.
+Good nutrition, weight control, physiotherapy, massage, exercises, and passive motion are an important part of the general manager.

 Appropriate lightweight orthoses [braces] can help in the ambulation.

-In case of secondary bent spine syndrome, the treatable causes such as hypothyroidism should be treated.
+In the case of secondary bent spine syndrome, the treatable causes such as hypothyroidism should be treated.